Wawrzynn/bank-app/README.md

 No need for any previous installaitons or software except for maybe Visual Studio Code and web server extension.

-### Setting up Dev

-Here's a brief intro about what a developer must do in order to start developing the project further:

 ## Licensing

 Project is using MIT license.